ShaunJPartridge/Data-Analytics-Portfolio/SQL/NFL-2018-to-2022-team-trends/README.md

   - What stats are common among the most winningest teams?

 # Step 2.
-The second step involved knowing and gathering the stats needed for thia analysis.
+The second step involved knowing and gathering the stats needed for this analysis.
 The stats gathered are the following:
   - away & home
   - score_away & score_home
   - third_downs_converted_away & third_downs_attempted_away